Cacti/documentation/How-to-Graph-Your-Network.md

 - ***SNMP Privacy Protocol*** - The `privacy protocol` of an SNMP V3 `createUser` statement or equivalent.
 Select DES (if available), AES-128, AES-192, or AES-256.
 Defaults to DES.

-Though note that spine may not support DES today as some Net-SNMP repository managers have disabled it.
+  **NOTE** Spine may not support DES today as some Net-SNMP distributions have disabled it.

 - ***SNMP Context*** - When using the View-Based Access Control Model (VACM), it is possible to specify an SNMP Context when mapping a community name to